neofodere/SlyMultiTrainer/README.md

       - Description
       - Savefile flags address
         - Array of 2 integers and 2 floats, in which
-          - The first is "attempts" (how many reloads there have been since the start of the job)
+          - The first is the number of attempts (internally called "focus_count")
-          - The second indicates if the job has been completed
+          - The second indicates if the job has been completed (internally called "is_complete")
-          - The third is the playtime
+          - The third is the playtime (internally called "time_played")
-          - The fourth is the suck value
+          - The fourth is the suck value (internally called "suck_value")
+  - Double left click on a checkpoint task
+    - Load to checkpoint (with Shift pressed: Load to checkpoint with zero focus)
+  - Double left click on a job
+    - Load job (with Shift pressed: Load job with zero focus)
 - "About" tab
   - Credits
-  - A button to re-initialize the application.
-This has the same effect as closing and opening the application
   - Addresses list used for the current build

 ## TO-DO
 - General
   - Custom warps
-  - Custom hotkeys
   - Dark mode
   - Tab index
-  - RPCS3 support
-  - Empty slot in the maps combobox.
-If selected, it should load the current map
   - Hide HUD
 - Sly 1
   - Disable guards AI